Welcome to HDAS - Healthcare Databases Advanced Search

 What is a wild card?

-Right hand truncation is shown as an asterisk (*).
-You can put the wildcard at the end of your search term to search on all words that start with those letters.
-For example, depress* will find depressed, depressive and depression.
+You can put the asterisk (*) wildcard at the end of your search term to search on all words that start with those letters - this is called right-hand truncation.

-When using the right hand truncation wildcard in Medline, PyscINFO or BNI, by default truncation is set to 5 characters.
-So a search for retin* would return retina but not retinopathy.
+Sometimes database providers restrict the length of your search.
+This can mean that searching therap* retrieves fewer results than searching therapy.
+If this happens, specify a number of characters after the wildcard.
+When using the right-hand truncation wildcard in Medline, PyscINFO or BNI, by default truncation is set to 5 characters.
+For example, retin* would return retina but not retinopathy.
 This can be overridden by adding the number of characters you want to include after the asterisk.
 This is effective up to *9.

 i.e. colo?r* would return (amongst others):